yuame-21/Image-proc/README.md

+# Image Processor
+## Ella Taira and Amelia Yu

+Java implementation of an image processor completed over the course of 3 assignments, as documented below, for Object-Oriented Design at Northeastern U.

 # A6 Image Processor with GUI
-## Ella Taira and Amelia Yu

 ## How to use the program
 - From `ImageProcessor`'s `main()` method, you can interact with this program through either a GUI or a TextUI